redeclipse/discord-rpc/README.md

 # Discord RPC

-## Deprecation Notice
+## Foreword

-This library has been deprecated in favor of Discord's GameSDK.
-[Learn more here](https://discordapp.com/developers/docs/game-sdk/sdk-starter-guide)
+This library has been forked from the original repository due to the fact it was deprecated in favor of Discord's GameSDK.
+[Learn more here](https://discordapp.com/developers/docs/game-sdk/sdk-starter-guide) - which is not open source.

 ---